Trusted by 100,000+ organizations globally

 Installing apartment and condo access control systems is a smart way to deter potential intruders.
 Modern residential access control systems with encrypted credentials are harder to breach than traditional mechanical locks.
 In fact, just the presence of multifamily access control system readers and electronic locks can help deter crime at residential properties.

-To get the most of this benefit, make sure the multifamily door entry systems you choose offer alerts for things like doors forced open and tampering with the hardware, as well as the ability to connect with intrusion detection systems and property alarms to ensure no incidents go unnoticed.
+To get the most of this benefit, make sure the multifamily door entry systems you choose offer alerts for things like doors forced open and tampering with the hardware, as well as the ability to connect with physical intrusion detection systems and property alarms to ensure no incidents go unnoticed.

 Apartment building access control systems provide residents with more control over property access.
 Choosing to operate a touchless system like mobile or proximity card access allows tenants to move throughout the property freely and quickly, with these systems also removing the need for users to carry multiple physical keys that can be easily lost, stolen or copied.